sandworm-hq/docs/audit/getting-started.md

 # or pnpm add -g @sandworm/audit
 ```

-Or directly run without installing via `npx @sandworm/audit@latest`.
+You can also directly run without installing via `npx @sandworm/audit@latest`.

 ## Run Sandworm in the terminal

-To use Sandworm Audit as a command-line tool, simply run `sandworm-audit` or `npx @sandworm/audit@latest` in the root directory of your project, or use the `-p` option to indicate the root dir.
+To use Sandworm Audit as a command-line tool, simply run `sandworm-audit` or `npx @sandworm/audit@latest` in the root directory of your app, or use the `-p` option to point to the root dir.

+{% hint style="warning" %}
+The app root directory should contain a manifest file (`package.json`) and a lockfile (`package-lock.json`, `yarn.lock`, or `pnpm-lock.yaml`).
+{% endhint %}

+You can use a [configuration file](./configuration.md), or you can pass configuration options directly to the command-line tool.
+Here are the available options, that you can also list by running `sandworm-audit --help`:

 ```
 Options: